Rigidity of groups of circle diffeomorphisms and Teichm\"uller spaces: Introduction and the statement of theorems

 \section{Introduction and the statement of theorems}

 In this paper, we prove certain rigidity of the deformation of a Fuchsian group within a group of circle diffeomorphisms.
 The regularity of the diffeomorphisms we consider here is such that their derivatives are H\"older continuous.
-This class is important not only in the quasiconformal theory of Teich\-m\"ul\-ler spaces but also for the fixed point property in geometric group theory and for certain problems on the smoothness of foliations of codimension one in closed 3-manifolds.
+This class is important not only in the theory of one dimensional dynamics but also for certain problems on the smoothness of foliations of codimension one in closed 3-manifolds (see e.g. \cite{Gh}, \cite{HK}).
 For a constant $\alpha \in (0,1)$, we denote by $\Diff_+^{1+\alpha}(\S1)$ the group of all orientation-preserving diffeomorphisms $g$ of the unit circle $\S1$ whose derivatives are $\alpha$-H\"older continuous.
-This means that there is a constant $c \geq 0$ such that
+This means that there is a constant $c=c(g) \geq 0$ such that